danielglez4234/Techdegree-project-3/README.md

 I attempted to earn an “Exceeds Expectations” grade.
 “Extra Credit” features I added:

-T Shirt Section
+T Shirt Section,

-Conditional Error Message (only on Email)
+ Conditional Error Message (only on Email),
  Real-time Error Messages

-* Display of the validation errors
+* Display of the validation errors:

-- All of them except for the error of the 'Activities' section are displayed in Real Time
+ -All of them except for the error of the 'Activities' section are displayed in Real Time.

-- The email input has two different errors
+ The email input has two different errors:
-      .- when the format is not valid
+      - when the format is not valid
-      .- when the input is empty
+      - when the input is empty

-- The activity section error is shown if the form is submitted and if at least one of the checkboxes has not yet been selected
+ -The activity section error is shown if the form is submitted and if at least one of the -checkboxes has not yet been selected.

-- The payment section is only validated if it is selected
+ -The payment section is only validated if it is selected.

-- The register button prevents sending if there is any error
+ -The register button prevents sending if there is any error.